-The health of the airway plays a crucial role in the development of the structure of the dental arches, jaws, and ultimately the structure of the face.
-Airway problems can have an impact on quality of life, be it negative or positive.
+The health of the airway plays a crucial role in developing the structure of the dental arches, jaws, and ultimately the structure of the face.
+Airway problems can impact quality of life, be it negative or positive.

 Blocked airways will force sufferers to breathe through the mouth, resulting in abnormally elongated face shapes.
 This, in turn, will cause a constricted narrow upper dental arch (the maxilla), which in turn will cause the developing lower jaw (the mandible) to be “trapped”, resulting in malocclusion (the misalignment of the two dental arches when they approach each other as the jaws close).